 Piano Music by Women began with an attractive selection of small pieces by Amy Beach, Louise Farrenc, Florence Price, and Kay Cavendish (several are linked below).
 The series aims to juxtapose much-loved composers like Maria Szymanowska, Fanny Mendelssohn, and Clara Schumann, with more Contemporary choices, such as Karen Tanaka and Sofia Gubaidulina.

-Yuki has also been kind enough to include one of my little pieces, In A Daze.
-I wrote this piece a while ago, very quickly whilst at the piano.
+Yuki has also been kind enough to include two of my little pieces; In A Daze and Dancing Through The Daffodils.
+I wrote In A Daze a while ago, very quickly whilst at the piano.
 You can hear it by clicking the link below.
-In A Daze is an atmospheric work employing colourful harmonies.
-It’s fairly simple, probably suitable for those of around Grade 1 – 2 level, so it would be ideal for students who want to explore a wider tonal palette, and who wish to use the sustaining pedal to create a wonderfully resonant sound.
+It’s an atmospheric work employing colourful harmonies.
+Being fairly simple, probably suitable for those of around Grade 1 – 2 level, it would be ideal for students who want to explore a wider tonal palette, and who wish to use the sustaining pedal to create a wonderfully resonant sound.

 You can follow Piano Music by Women series, here: